-- 1. Loosen the set screws of the switch contact (Fig. 34/1) using a flat-bladed screwdriver. - 2.
-Set the switch contact to the flow value to be monitored.
-Make sure that the arrow on the switch contact data plate is in exact alignment with the desired flow rate on the switch point adjustment scale. - 3.
-Tighten the set screws of the switch contact (Fig. 34/1) using a flat-bladed screwdriver.
-When doing so, observe the correct tightening torque of the screws.
+- 1. Loosen the switch contact set screws (Fig. 34/1) using a flatbladed screwdriver. - 2.
+Slide the switch contact to the flow value to be monitored.
+Make sure that the arrow on the switch contact label is in exact alignment with the desired flow value on the body scale. - 3.
+Re-tighten the switch contact housing set screws (Fig. 34/1) using a flat-bladed screwdriver.
+Observe the correct tightening torque.

-♦ Chapter 11.1 "Tightening torque" on page 88
+♦ Chapter 11.1 "Tightening torque" on page 81